DriverCity/SPARK/docs/requirements/user_stories.md

 If some **required functionality** is missing, please give comments about it.
 We can discuss about adding them, though we think that the scope of the stories described below is enough for the scope of the project course and what will be implemented during that.
 If necessary, we may conceptualise (i.e. define the stories) even further than what is presented in this document, even though we would not implement all that.

+## Priorisation
+As mentioned, this document contains only the user stories related to **the required functionality**.
+The stories may refer to sections that are not required by the customer, but would be necessary for the product to be actually functional and usable in practice.
+Those sections can be found in the document **additional_functionalities.md**, namely:
+* DRIVER: Paid outside parking without SPARK
+* ATTENDANT: Paid outside parking without SPARK 1b
+* ATTENDANT: Parking disc outside parking without SPARK 1b

 ## Glossary
 * ATTENDANT - Parking attendant patrolling parking areas.
 * BEACON - BLE-BEACON gadget positioned in cars whose drivers use SPARK.
 Responds with METADATA about the parking situation of CAR.